vitathemes/sheen/readme.txt

 * Support 3 level of menus
 * …and much more

-See a working example at [demo.vitathemes.com/brilliance](https://demo.vitathemes.com/brilliance/).
+See a working example at [demo.vitathemes.com/sheen](https://demo.vitathemes.com/sheen/).

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.
-4. Active Recommended plugins at the top of dashboard ( `Kirki Customizer Framework` , `Advanced Custom Fields` , `LibWp`).
+4. Active Recommended plugins at the top of dashboard ( `Kirki Customizer Framework` , `LibWp`).
+5. After libWp plugin activated go to `Settings > Permalink` and select `Post name` (\*this option is recommended) radio button and save the changes.
+6. You can add your projects from `Projects` section in dashboard.
+7. Also for editing theme features you can go to Appearance > Customize and Customize theme.
+Also we highly recommend to Avtive `Kirki Customizer Framework` to have more editing features.

 == Changelog ==